-The many signs and symptoms of Fabry disease vary from signs that usually do not have physical health impacts such as angiokeratoma (skin lesions) and corneal opacities (whorling or streak-like cloudy patterns in the eye) to very severe symptoms such as heart attacks, strokes, and kidney failure.
-While the age of onset, progression, severity, and health implications can vary significantly, the symptoms listed here are very common for most individuals with Fabry disease.
+The many signs and symptoms of Fabry disease vary from signs that usually do not have physical health impacts such as angiokeratoma (skin lesions) and corneal opacities (whorling or streak-like cloudy patterns in the eye) to severe symptoms such as lung disease, hearing loss, heart attacks, strokes, and kidney failure.
+While the age of onset, progression, severity, and health implications can vary significantly, the symptoms listed here are very common for many individuals with Fabry disease.

 The many common symptoms of Fabry disease include:

 - Numbness, tingling, burning or other abnormal sensations especially in the hands and feet (acroparesthesias)

 - Pain attacks/crises: pain attacks which can last from short to very long durations and can be mild to disabling.
 These attacks may be accompanied by body aches, fever, and fatigue.

 - Fevers often resulting in clinic/hospital visits especially in but not limited to childhood